Build your own very inexpensive 26 String folk harp, the Pine Harp.

 This is a relatively fast and easy project to get a harp student, beginning adult or child, up and running, playing the harp with very little upfront expense or investment into uncertain, future musicians.

-The harp's scale starts at one Octave below Middle C and ends 2.5 Octaves above Middle C (C to G).
+The harp's scale starts at Middle C and ends about 3.5 Octaves above Middle C (C to G).

 Plans with Full-Sized templates are included.
 And, we include an instructional DVD to assist in assembly using your own provided, choice woods.
 The DVD also has a section on tuning and playing by ear.

-The kit is simple to put together & can be assembled in about a day or so using basic hand tools.
+The kit is simple to put together & can be assembled in about a day or so using basic hand tools (after you have built the wooden harp body).
 Stringing & tuning will take several hours more.
 Surface finishing could take a day or two longer, depending on your chosen finish & method of application.

 And, yes, it is OK to add your own sound-box to the back of the harp's soundboard, where the strings attach.
 The larger the box, the louder the harp will sound, it will resonate more and the bass will become deeper.
 Only, be sure to include somehow to take it off or other so you can get access to the strings.
 Email or call us for suggestions.